-You may have heard of seller financing, also known as owner financing, in terms of real estate deals.
+You may have heard of it, it’s also known as owner financing, in terms of real estate deals.
 But what is owner financing in the business world?
 Essentially, the original owner of the business offers the new buyer a loan to cover a portion of the price of the business.
 Then the buyer repays the loan according to agreed-upon terms.

-Here, we’ll tell you more about seller financing, why you should consider seller financing, and how to tell if seller financing is the best way to let go of your business.
+Here, we’ll tell you more about seller financing, why you should consider it, and how to tell if it’s the best way to let go of your business.

 If you’re looking to help ease the process of selling your business, you’ll need to know: How does owner financing work?